 F. That the City achieve the greatest possible preparedness to protect against injury and loss of life in an earthquake.

-The proposed conversions would result in a change of use only, and would not impact the ability to protect against injury or loss of life in an earthquake.
+The proposed conversions would result in a change of use only, and would not impact the ability to

 G. That landmarks and historic buildings be preserved.